cristianvuolo/nlw2-proffy-web/README.md

 # Proffy

-Proffy is a app to connect students to teachers.
+Proffy is an app to connect students to teachers.

   - Register as a teacher or student
   - Pick a time to learn/teach